 The Green Party (25) launched in 1984, which was just the beginning of green issues entering the mainstream.
 One Percent for the Planet (26) was founded in 2002 to challenge businesses to donate to environmental causes, and the ISO 14001 standard (27) established environmental management.
 Companies are now facing pressure to allow employee telecommuting (28).

 Things really developed after the release of Al Gore’s An Inconvenient Truth (29) in 2006.
 NBC debuted Green Week (30) in 2007.
 Carbon offsets (31) alleviated corporate green guilt.
 Bisphenol A (32) made us all question plastic purchases.
 Hybrid vehicles (33) generated tax credits and gas savings.
 Plastic bag bans gave rise to a reusable bag (34) craze.
-Fracking (35) and the Dakota Access Pipeline (36) were two of the most hotly contested news stories of this decade, at least until the 2016 election.
+Fracking (35) and the Dakota Access Pipeline (36) were two of the most hotly contested news stories of the decade, at least until the 2016 election.

 Green Tech: The Next Wave